Problems with Body Odor?

 If you cannot metabolize certain foods, you can literally smell like them.
 Foods like eggs and fish, for example.

-Other reasons for odor that is too strong include kidney or liver disease, diabetic ketoacidosis, systemic candida, parasites, etc.
+Other reasons for body odor that is too strong include health conditions including kidney or liver disease, diabetic ketoacidosis, systemic candida, parasites, etc.

 The Mayo Clinic has some excellent information on sweating and body odor and it may be helpful to read in more depth if body odor is an issue for you.